Hemp Naturals Inc.: Hemp Naturals, Inc. Purchases New Order of CBD Gummies from Industry Leader Proleve

-MIAMI, FL / ACCESSWIRE / January 28, 2020 / Hemp Naturals, Inc. (OTCPINK:HPMM) purchases new order of premium CBD gummies from leading retailer Proleve.
+MIAMI, FL / ACCESSWIRE / January 29, 2020 / Hemp Naturals, Inc. (OTC PINK:HPMM) purchases new order of premium CBD gummies from leading retailer Proleve.
 This order will have improved packaging and design to further enhance the branding.

 To date, HPMM has received fantastic feedback from its customers on the CBD products it currently offers, and after a very successful promotional phase, the company is heading into 2020 with a dedicated focus on generating more revenue.